Building Relationships, Connections, and Belonging

 Kathleen Skeals, Deputy Superintendent at North Colonie Schools, New York on evidence-based decision making

-“BARR was the only one that integrated social-emotional learning and the data we have, and brought in the context through the anecdotal data, by teachers really knowing their students.
+“BARR was the only one that integrated non-academic learning and the data we have, and brought in the context through the anecdotal data, by teachers really knowing their students.
 There was no other product that could actually bring all those pieces together because what we really decided we needed was a reset on culture.
 We were all so disconnected after the pandemic and everyone was nervous and scared about whatever protocols were and even though we thought we had a really strong culture prior to the pandemic, it felt very fractured and isolated.
 We saw BARR as a way to address our student needs but also our adult needs—to rebuild a community that’s rooted in the common good and that’s how we made our decision.”